How I Study in Nursing School

 Cut out the Distractions

 This is where I struggle!
 I can become so distracted, especially by Youtube or Instagram.
-If you are struggling to stay focused, try taking a break and go for a walk, or eliminate the distractions if possible.
-If you know your home is going to be somewhere that is very distracting, you can always go to the library or a coffee shop, or somewhere with fewer distractions.
+If you are struggling to stay focused, try taking a break.
+Go for a walk, or eliminate distractions if possible.
+If you know your home is going to be somewhere that is very distracting, you can always go elsewhere.
+Try to study at the library, a coffee shop, or somewhere with fewer distractions.

 Good luck studying 🙂